matcls/holbertonschool-web_front_end/0x02-CSS_advanced/README.md

 * A README.md file, at the root of the folder of the project, is mandatory
 * Your code should be W3C compliant and validate with W3C-Validator

+Usage:
 ---
+Open index.html in the web browser to see the final result Replace the <link rel='stylesheet' href='#'> by the right CSS file
 ---

 ## Author